chris-short/chrisshort.net/content/causes/index.md

 ]
 +++

 There are many causes worth supporting out there.
 It's important that you help out organizations doing good in the world.
-At the very least, set up [Amazon Smile](https://smile.amazon.com) to support your charity of choice.
-Here is a list of causes I support:
+Here is a list of causes I support or no longer support for various reasons:

 ## Open Source Initiative